BhanuTejaKammari/weather-checker/README.md

 Local Time Display: Always see the correct current date and time for the searched location, updated every second.

-Fully Responsive: The layout is optimized using modern CSS to look and work great on desktops, tablets, and mobile devices.
+Fully Responsive: The layout is optimized to look and work great on desktops, tablets, and mobile devices.

 🚀 How to Use
 To get this project up and running on your local machine, follow these simple steps.